lmenou/qfunleashed.nvim/README.md

 Set a compiler (See `:help :make`, `:help :compiler`, `:help 'errorformat'`) and a makeprg (See `:help 'makeprg'`).

-- Run `:Amake` command to lint/build your code and fill the quickfix list asynchronously.
+- Run `:Make` command to lint/build your code and fill the quickfix list asynchronously.
-- Run `:Lamake` command to lint/build your code and fill the location list asynchronously.
+- Run `:Lmake` command to lint/build your code and fill the location list asynchronously.

 It is also possible to set a grepper (See `:help :grep` and `:help 'grepformat'`).
-- Run `:Agrep` command to grep in your code and fill the quickfix list asynchronously.
+- Run `:Grep` command to grep in your code and fill the quickfix list asynchronously.
-- Run `:Lagrep` command to grep in your code and fill the location list asynchronously.
+- Run `:Lgrep` command to grep in your code and fill the location list asynchronously.

 If you miss something, it is possible to stop the current running job.